SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 TS=
 ((("bottom 40%" or "bottom 40 percent" or "bottom 40 per cent" or "the poor" or "poverty" or "the poorest" or "rural poor" or "urban poor" or "working poor" or "destitute$" or "low income" or "low-income" or "disadvantaged" or "unemployed") NEAR/3 ("household$" OR "people" OR "family" or "families"))

-("income growth" or "income growth rate" or "per capita consumption" or "per capita income" or "welfare aggregate" or "shared prosperity" or "welfare distribution")
+("income growth" or "income growth rate" or "per capita consumption" or "per capita income" or "welfare aggregate" or "shared prosperity" or "welfare distribution" OR "inclusive growth")

 "rais*" or "foster*" or "increas*" or "promot*" or "boost*" or "enhanc* or "improv*" or "better" or "attain*" or "achiev*" or "provid*" or "ensur*" or "guarantee*" or "maintain*" or "secur*" or "strengthen*" or "develop*" or "establish*" or "sustain*" or "standardi*" or "regulari*" or "consolidat*"